Nairobi DusitD2 complex attack: Preparation

-In the lead-up to the attack, the militants used various methods to prepare for the attack.
+In the lead-up to the attack, the militants used various methods to prepare.
 Some of the attackers are believed to have entered Kenya through El-Wak in Mandera Country, and made their way to Nairobi to meet with the operational leader, Ali Salim Gichunge, and to receive instructions on their role on the attack.

 A few weeks before the attack, one of the cars, a Toyota Ractis, was allegedly parked near the target location.
 According to a street vendor, the car was often seen parked by the roadside with the occupants remaining inside or occasionally leaving to get coffee.
 Two days before the attack, a restaurant waiter noticed one of the terrorists, identifiable by a significant scar on his hand, visiting the restaurant and ordering coffee.

 Following ballistic examinations, the weapons obtained by the attackers were found to have been Type 56-2 assault rifles, which are AK-47 variants manufactured in China and are commonly used with attacks carried out by the Al Shabaab.
 The Somali National Army also uses similar firearms which were purchased from Ethiopia in 2013, likely suggesting these were firearms seized by Al Shabaab in the numerous raids perpetrated on the SNA by the militant group.